 Self-service elements also allow other time-saving benefits such as letting employees check their own leave balances without requesting information.

-And when these checks and self service elements can be made using any device, from the browser without the need to download apps or have specific versions or operating-system-dependant issues to further slow down the process, you will have brought your request and response times inline with modern expectations.
+And when these checks and self-service elements can be made using any device, from the browser without the need to download apps or have specific versions or operating-system-dependant issues to further slow down the process, you will have brought your request and response times in line with modern expectations.

 Knowing patterns of absence can allow you to plan in advance for busy periods and have more economical, suitable replacements in the wings ahead of time.

-Automations will help illustrate up-to-the-minute leave balances with either visual presentations or data exports.
+Absence software automation will help illustrate up-to-the-minute leave balances with either visual presentations or data exports.

 Even if you have efficient staff and paper systems now, how can you be sure annual leave calculations are correct and made consistently?